rubiefawn/remedy/docs/rules/ability-scores-and-skills.md

 #### 😣 Willpower

-This Identity-based skill represents the strength and will of individuality.
+This Resolve-based skill represents the strength and will of individuality.
 Willpower can be used to resist magical influence or domination.

 ### List of Tools